Trackvia/formula-compiler/README.md

 # formula-compiler

-This project hosts our super simple command line compiler.
+This project is our super simple command line compiler for formulas.
 It's purpose is to make formula creation a simplier process

 ## Usage
 `fcompile <input file> <output file>`